Sirine86/ArcheoCode/README.md

 it’s important to fork or copy-paste the repository of ArcheoCode onto your computer.
 It’s also very useful to download GitHub desktop which is a graphical user interface and enable you to push (upload) and pull (download) changes to/from remote repositories.
-It can be downloaded on window and Mac through https://desktop.github.com/, you have to login onto your account through
+It can be downloaded on window and Mac through https://desktop.github.com/, you have to login onto your account through File>option>account.
+Once you’ve finishing all requires, you can clone repository (past folder) and start explore the function.